 Everyone has their own idea of the perfect Sunday roast, right?
 Most of us think our mothers or grandmothers made the best meals, but today I thought it would be a good time to take a look at how to perfect this dish.
 You’ll obviously want to slightly alter my advice to pander to your own preferences, but I’m pretty confident if you follow this guide to the letter, you’ll create something all your friends and family members will love.
-After all, British people have been eating this dish on a Sunday for generations, and so it’s important we all understand how to create it.
-We wouldn’t want yet another of our traditions to fall to the wayside now would we?
+After all, British people have been eating this dish on a Sunday for generations, so it’s important we all understand how to create it.
+We wouldn’t want yet another of our traditions to fall by the wayside now, would we?

 These days, a lot of people don’t bother sitting down to eat together at the weekends, and I think that’s a real shame.
 For that reason, you should print this guide off, and any recipes you find online to ensure you have the right information and motivation to get your clan together on this most special of days.
 So, without any more delays on my part, here’s a short guide to cooking the perfect Sunday roast.
 Enjoy!

 Traditionally, the great British Sunday roast would have either chicken, pork, beef, or lamb.
 However, I firmly believe (and so do many others) that chicken or roast beef should always be the meat of choice.
 It doesn’t really matter where you get it from, as it’s possible to get good quality free-range chickens in supermarkets these days, but you should definitely go down this path.

 Very few people actually manage to cook their vegetables properly and so I thought it might be wise for me to give you some handy tips.
 Always check your greens before serving, as this is the only way you’ll know if they need more time in the saucepan.
 You want them crispy, but not too crispy, and you need to ensure they’re not soggy in any way.
 If people wanted to eat soggy veg, they’d get it out of a tin!